20 Terms All Survey-Savvy Market Researchers Should Know

 #3: Multi-Modal

-A multi-modal survey is one that is comprised of a variety of distribution methods.
-For example, the same survey might be administered via an email, a letter sent via snail mail, or by a person on a street corner.
+A multi-modal approach uses a variety of distribution methods.
+For example, you might administer it via email, send it as a letter through the mail, or have someone distribute it on a street corner.

 #4: Participants